AshleyWrightA/cv-site/README.md

-Resume Website created using React and Webpack.
+Live Resume & Portfolio built with React and Webpack.